 New Zealand is a lovely agricultural country that feels like a small town, no matter where you go.
 Bearing no nuclear arms themselves, having almost no military, lots of space to spread out, and being far from everywhere except Australia, this even has a warm, enjoyable climate to spend your end of days in comfort.

 Countries that have long been major bases for the United States military typically rank high on the list of Places Nuclear Bombs Will Destroy.
 In the case of Guam, the fact is that no one really wants it.
-It’s a nice land, but backwards and isolated, with few resources and no threat to anyone.
+It’s a nice land, but isolated, with few resources and no threat to anyone.

 An obvious choice, it’s a good place to avoid bombs, but a terrible place to live.
 You’re going to need to pack enough supplies, because you aren’t living off that land, and you’d better pray the nuclear apocalypse happens during summer in the southern hemisphere.